 1. The traditional date for the first settlement of the Anglo-Saxons in Britain is 449.

-2. According to legend, this was not an invasion but a response to an invitation by a Celtic ruler named Vortigern.
+2. According to legend, this was not an invasion but a response to an invitation by a Celtic ruler named Vortigern, as small groups of mercenaries who had been hired by him to help defend the region but gradually expanded into larger migrations of peoples.

 3. If this story has any grain of truth, it is probably an example of the late Roman policy of encouraging Germanic groups to settle and defend the land they settled on against other Germanics.